Add Additional Meter to Service Revision

 Before you start

-• The meters to be used against the service must be linked to the product or equipment in 'Item.
+• Linked the meters to be used against the service to the product or equipment on 'Item.
 Open' (MMS001/J) and 'Item.
 Connect Meter' (MMS004).

-• If an absolute meter is to be connected to a service revision, then this meter must also be defined as an absolute meter in 'Meter.
+• If an absolute meter is to be connected to a service revision, define this meter as an absolute meter in 'Meter.
 Open' (MMS051).

-• If an absolute meter is to be connected to a service revision, then the revision must be defined as an unscheduled service.
+• If an absolute meter is to be connected to a service revision, define the revision as an unscheduled service.

 Follow these steps